 The Cost of Snap-In Dentures

-These dentures can set you back a pretty penny, especially if you are replacing all your teeth.
-The price also depends on the material you choose for your dentures and your geographical location.
+These dentures can set you back a pretty penny, especially if you replace all your teeth.
+The price also depends on the material you choose for your dentures and location.
 Typically, Snap-In dentures can cost between $11,500 – $28,000.

 Implant-Supported Bridge Cost